fawadrafique/how-to-ask-for-help/README.md

  * Include a (few) tag(s)for others to find your question  <br/>
  * Proof-read your question before publication  <br/>

+## Creating dev questions, stepwise

+1. Copy-paste a code snippet and break the issue down in 3 to 5 key words
+2.
+3.
+4.
+5.

 ## examples of good questions

 Clear description of the context.
 Title is descriptive.
 Problem is speific and understandable: https://stackoverflow.com/questions/63753779/how-to-fill-a-column-based-on-adjacent-column-value-in-excel